Th0dium/Time-locked-wallet/note.md

 Both: rights = 3
 ## Decisions / Notes
 - Amount semantics: withdraw uses the stored `amount`.
 Extra lamports sent later are returned to the creator when the account is closed.
+- After withdrawal (`amount == 0`):
+  - Authority cannot modify vault (set_receiver, set_duration will fail with `AlreadyWithdrawn`).
+  - Withdraw tab shows status "Withdrawn" and disables the Withdraw button.
+  - Vault account is kept (no auto-close) until a manual close flow is added.
+- Frontend UX:
+  - Creator tab shows a "Your Vaults" list with Refresh and memcmp-based fetch by creator.
+  - Withdraw tab shows real-time unlock countdown; status updates after unlock.
 - Tests: `tests/time-locked-wallet.ts` targets an older API and must be updated to match the current instruction signatures and PDA seeds.
 - The set_duration instruction can be very dangerous, as misuse or griefing scenarios could basically trash the whole vault.
 - RPC rate limits (HTTP 429): Public Devnet/Mainnet endpoints limit request rates.
 Solutions: